tinkersprojects/PLEX/README.md

 ## Fuctions
 #### void setupPlex();
+This fuction is required to set all pins to the corret format.
+This fuction needs to be placed in setup before any PLEX library fuctions.
 #### void selectA(byte A);
+This fuction only selects a pin in A, it doea not set or read the pin.
 #### void selectB(byte B);
+This fuction only selects a pin in B, it doea not set or read the pin.
 #### void selectC(byte C);
+This fuction only selects a pin in C, it doea not set or read the pin.
 #### void selectD(byte D);
+This fuction only selects a pin in D, it doea not set or read the pin.
 #### boolean digitalReadA(byte A);
+This fuction Digitaly reads the selected pin in A. The fuction will return either a HIGH or LOW.
 #### boolean digitalReadB(byte B);
+This fuction Digitaly reads the selected pin in B. The fuction will return either a HIGH or LOW.
 #### boolean digitalReadC(byte C);
+This fuction Digitaly reads the selected pin in C. The fuction will return either a HIGH or LOW.
 #### boolean digitalReadD(byte D);
+This fuction Digitaly reads the selected pin in D. The fuction will return either a HIGH or LOW.
 #### int analogReadA(byte A);
+This fuction analogy reads the selected pin in A. The fuction will return a value from 0 to 1024.
 #### int analogReadB(byte B);
+This fuction analogy reads the selected pin in B. The fuction will return a value from 0 to 1024.
 #### int analogReadC(byte C);
+This fuction analogy reads the selected pin in C. The fuction will return a value from 0 to 1024.
 #### int analogReadD(byte D);
+This fuction analogy reads the selected pin in D. The fuction will return a value from 0 to 1024.
 #### void digitalWriteA(byte A,boolean set);

 #### void digitalWriteB(byte B,boolean set);